 “The effect of mudras can be intensified with your breath, mindfulness and focus”

-Maya Tiwari has taught her students for decades that this mudra merges your shakti and shiva energies, brings the nervous and breath into a state of balance.
+Maya Tiwari has taught her students for decades that this mudra merges your shakti and shiva energies, brings the nervous system and breath into a state of balance.
 “It’s a vital practice for strengthening your prana or breath-energy which will, in turn make you aware of the rhythms of your subtle body.
 This practice brings about a deep state of calm within the body and harmony within yourself and your relationships”

 The practice by Maya Tiwari